 Strolling around heritage quarters with a local guide is the activity that so many travelers love to do in Hoi An.
 It enriches their time in this lovely town.
 Firstly,

-Hoi An Self Guided Walking Tour (Hoi An By Yourself)
+Hoi An Self Guided Walking Tour – Hoi An On Your Own

 Hoi An old town is friendly for pedestrians, especially during the time that motorized vehicles (scooters, cars, etc) are prohibited to move around its heritage quarters.
 That is safe for